LASIK Eye Surgery

 The LASIK Procedure: Step by Step

 AnesthesiaDr.
-Levin or Dr. Imbrogno will begin the procedure by administering drops to a patient’s eye to cleanse the surface and act as a topical anesthesia.
+Levin and Dr. Washek will begin the procedure by administering drops to a patient’s eye to cleanse the surface and act as a topical anesthesia.

-Flap CreationHe can then use a special cutting instrument called a microkeratome to make a precise incision in the protective outer layer of the cornea, creating a thin flap that is folded back to expose the interior of the cornea.
+Flap CreationHe or she can then use a special laser instrument to make a precise incision in the protective outer layer of the cornea, creating a thin flap that is folded back to expose the interior of the cornea.

 Reshape the CorneaThe doctor then uses concentrated pulses of light to correct the flaws in the shape of the cornea that are responsible for visual errors.